LucasMeldrum/CART470_CapstoneProject/Lucas' WeeklyJournal/WeeklyJornal.md

 ## Ideate: Exploring Possibilities Through Divergent Thinking

-With a strong understanding of our users, their motivations, and our defined problem statement *helping Gen-Z reclaim time spent on their phones*, this week focused on **brainstorming a wide range of ideas** without constraints.
-Instead of evaluating or filtering, the goal was to **generate as many possibilities as possible**, keeping our past weeks in mind.
+With a strong understanding of our users, their motivations, and our defined problem statement *helping Gen-Z reclaim time spent on their phones*, this week focused on brainstorming a wide range of ideas without constraints.
+Instead of evaluating or filtering, the goal was to generate as many possibilities as possible, keeping our past weeks in mind.

 ### Ideation Strategy Used
 I chose to come up with as many ideas as possible and write down notes for each one.
 Doing this let my mind flow and wander wherever it wanted to go.
 This allows for many ideas and even bad ones to lead to ideas that are more developped.